 Cheam High School is part of the Cheam Academies Network (CAN) Multi-Academy Trust.
 The Trust employs the staff, owns the site and holds overall responsibility for the finances of the Trust.
 They are also responsible for the appointment and performance of the Headteacher of the school.
 Members of the Trust Board are called Directors of the Trust.
 For more information about the Trust (or Company) please go the Trust Information page on the Trust website here.

-The Trust does not directly govern Cheam High School.
-Instead, the school's Governing Body undertakes this role.
+The Trust is responsible for the Governance arrangements of the school.
+The school's Governing Body undertakes much of this role.
 The Trust provides a Scheme of Delegation which makes clear the responsibilities delegated to the Local Governing Body.